sarika25171/472-S-AdoptMe-FrontEnd-Remix-6510450984/README.md

 # Adopt Me Front End using Remix JS

-## This website is to find pet to adopt or add pet for adoption.
+This website is to find pet to adopt or add pet for adoption.
-## This website also include topic about how to care your pet in general way.
+This website also include topic about how to care your pet in general way.

-## This project is term project for 471 Software Design and Development.
+This project is term project for 471 Software Design and Development.

+## Feature
+    - Fetch Data from Database use (GET, PUT, POST, DELETE)

+## Requirement
+    - Node
+    - Remix JS

+## Prepare Packages
+    ```bash
+    npm install
+    ```

 # Welcome to Remix!